opalmedapps/opal-admin/README.md

     openssl verify -CAfile ca.pem ca.pem
     ```

-6. To enable SSL/TLS for Django's database connections, in the .env file, set `USE_SSL_FOR_DATABASES=True` and fill in the `SSL_CA` variable with the path to the public key of the certificate authority file (e.g., `/app/certs/ca.pem`).
+6. To enable SSL/TLS for Django's database connections, in the .env file, set `DATABASE_USE_SSL=True` and fill in the `SSL_CA` variable with the path to the public key of the certificate authority file (e.g., `/app/certs/ca.pem`).

 7. Finally, copy the docker compose SSL override file so that it automatically applies when running compose commands: